I'm a Computer Science Graduate from Oxford University, England. After

 few big tech

-at a school for
+Computer Science at a

-kids on the autistic spectrum once a week.
+students on the autistic spectrum once a week.

 During my time at Oxford, I have been both the